 You should be back on the previous Print Dialog box.
 Click on the big Print button at the top (the one that has a red check in the Print Dialog screen shot, the one that has the sunflowers) and the computer should think a bit.
 A few seconds later, you’ll hear the printer start to make some noise, then start printing.

 It could take a while to print.
 It takes around 6 minutes for many of my 8.5″x11″ full page prints on my ET-2800.
-(Yes, it says it can print 5 color pages per minute, but the sublimation settings slow it down for high quality, slow it down further for bidirectional printing, and the print is not the ISO-standard image that doesn’t cover the whole page like most sublimation prints.)
+(Yes, it says it can print 5 color pages per minute, but the sublimation settings slow it down for high quality, slow it down further for bidirectional printing, even further for quiet mode, and the print is far, far larger than the ISO-standard image used to test the speed.)

 Now, this is important: Do not let your computer go to sleep!
 (Write that down in your notebook!)
-Many computers save power by going to sleep after as few as 3 minutes.
+Many computers save power by going to sleep after as few as 3 minutes (that’s actually the default in Windows).
 When it sleeps, it shuts down the Wi-Fi radio immediately, which ends your print job prematurely.
 You’ll get a partial print.
 To prevent it from going to sleep, flip to a browser tab and surf/check social media, go back to your graphics program and keep designing, play a game of solitaire/Candy Crush/Mah Johngg, or simply move your mouse/move your cursor with your touch screen at least every 45 seconds (in case yours is set to a minute).
-You can extend the sleep time both on power and on battery.
-In fact, you can do this while you wait!
+You can extend the sleep time separately for when you’re plugged in and when you’re on battery.
+(I have battery set longer and make sure I plug into my power when I print).
+In fact, why not set this property while you wait!

 On Windows, hold the Windows key down and press “i” to invoke the System Settings, look down on the right side and find Power & Battery, scroll down to the Power section and select Screen & Sleep.
 You’ll see four options.
 The first two are for turning your display off on battery and on power.
 It doesn’t matter if your screen turns off to conserve power.
 It’s the next two that matter, which are when it puts your device to sleep.
 For now, you might pick 10 minutes.
 (Turn the screen off at 5 minutes, so if you see it go blank, you can wake it up and reset that 10 minute timer in the event you’re running a long print job.)
 This will consume more laptop battery if you aren’t plugged in!
 You may want to note this in your notebook so you can come back to this if you need to change anything.